mike-ward/mike-ward.github.io/_posts/2007-02-15-vista-ready-to-launch-event-in-detroit.md

 ---
 layout: post
-title:  Vista Ready to Launch Event in Detroit
+title: 'Vista Ready to Launch Event in Detroit'
 ---
 The Vista Ready to Launch tour came to Detroit this week.
 These "kick-off" events are a lot of fun and the break out sessions can be very informative.
 Mostly I go to reenergize my interest in computers.
 Fresh ideas make for fresh thinking and keep me from getting bored with the technology.